nushell/nushell.github.io/book/custom_commands.md

 But note that this is not the behavior you want: `> greet -a 10 --switch false`, here the value `false` will pass as a positional argument.

-To avoid confusing, it's not allowed to annotate a boolean type on a flag:
+To avoid confusion, it's not allowed to annotate a boolean type on a flag:

 ```nu
 def greet [